-- (a) the perpetrator uses one or more persons to participate actively in hostilities as members of the national armed forces; and - (b) the person or persons are under the age of 15 years; and - (c) the perpetrator's conduct takes place in the context of, and is associated with, an international armed conflict.
+- "(1) A person (the perpetrator) commits an offence if: - (a) the perpetrator uses one or more persons to participate actively in hostilities as members of the national armed forces; and - (b) the person or persons are under the age of 15 years; and - (c) the perpetrator's conduct takes place in the context of, and is associated with, an international armed conflict.

-- (a) the perpetrator conscripts one or more persons into the national armed forces; and - (b) the person or persons are under the age of 15 years; and - (c) the perpetrator's conduct takes place in the context of, and is associated with, an international armed conflict.
+- "(2) A person (the perpetrator) commits an offence if: - (a) the perpetrator conscripts one or more persons into the national armed forces; and - (b) the person or persons are under the age of 15 years; and - (c) the perpetrator's conduct takes place in the context of, and is associated with, an international armed conflict.